Tara Rudd: Club career

-The Washington Spirit selected McKeown with the eighth overall pick in the first round of the 2021 NWSL Draft.
+The Washington Spirit selected Rudd with the eighth overall pick in the first round of the 2021 NWSL Draft.
 Earlier, the Spirit had traded $100,000 in NWSL allocation money and its second-round pick in the 2022 NWSL Draft to Sky Blue FC in order to obtain the pick.
-After being selected, McKeown chose to play in her final year with USC before joining the Spirit after the college soccer season concluded.
+After being selected, Rudd chose to play in her final year with USC before joining the Spirit after the college soccer season concluded.

-On May 15, 2021, the Spirit signed McKeown to a two-year contract with an option for a third year.
+On May 15, 2021, the Spirit signed Rudd to a two-year contract with an option for a third year.
 The next day, she made her NWSL debut, coming on as an 87th-minute substitute for Ashley Sanchez in a 1–1 draw with the Orlando Pride.
-On September 26, 2021, McKeown scored her first goal for the Spirit in a game vs Kansas City in a 2–1 victory.
-Later in the season, McKeown appeared in the 2021 NWSL Championship, helping the Spirit beat the Chicago Red Stars in a 2–1 result and earn the first NWSL Championship win in club history.
-McKeown directly contributed to the victory, drawing a penalty in the 66th minute of the match after being fouled in the box by Chicago defender Tierna Davidson.
-McKeown's teammate, Andi Sullivan, converted the penalty kick and drew the two teams level.
+On September 26, 2021, Rudd scored her first goal for the Spirit in a game vs Kansas City in a 2–1 victory.
+Later in the season, Rudd appeared in the 2021 NWSL Championship, helping the Spirit beat the Chicago Red Stars in a 2–1 result and earn the first NWSL Championship win in club history.
+Rudd directly contributed to the victory, drawing a penalty in the 66th minute of the match after being fouled in the box by Chicago defender Tierna Davidson.
+Rudd's teammate, Andi Sullivan, converted the penalty kick and drew the two teams level.

-On January 19, 2023, the Spirit announced that the club had re-signed McKeown on a three-year contract with a team option for 2026.
-At the start of the 2023 NWSL season, McKeown was converted from a forward into a center back.
+On January 19, 2023, the Spirit announced that the club had re-signed Rudd on a three-year contract with a team option for 2026.
+At the start of the 2023 NWSL season, Rudd was converted from a forward into a center back.
 Spirit general manager Mark Krikorian proposed the change with an eye toward making the national team as a defender.
 She played in 21 of the 22 regular season matches for the Spirit, leading the NWSL in clearances.
-On June 21, 2023, McKeown was selected as the NWSL Player of the Week after scoring 2 goals (in separate competitions) and making several important defensive actions.
+On June 21, 2023, Rudd was selected as the NWSL Player of the Week after scoring 2 goals (in separate competitions) and making several important defensive actions.

-McKeown played every minute of the 2024 season for the Spirit, becoming an iron woman for the first time.
-During the Spirit's quarterfinal playoff game against Bay FC, McKeown scored a goal from outside the box in the 86th minute.
+Rudd played every minute of the 2024 season for the Spirit, becoming an iron woman for the first time.
+During the Spirit's quarterfinal playoff game against Bay FC, Rudd scored a goal from outside the box in the 86th minute.
 Her strike equalized the score at 1–1, pushing the game into extra time.
 The Spirit would later go on to win the match 2–1, advancing to the semifinals.
 Washington went to on advance to the championship game, losing to the Orlando Pride.

 Washington got some revenge for their championship loss by defeating Orlando in the 2025 NWSL Challenge Cup on penalties.
-McKeown scored the winning penalty kick in the shootout.
+Rudd scored the winning penalty kick in the shootout.
 She played her 100th NWSL match on August 9, 2025, in a 0–0 draw against Gotham FC at the age of 26.
 She was named NWSL Defender of the Year at the end of the season.